Skip to content

 Use Your Own AI + the World Spec

-If you prefer working in Claude Code, Cursor, or ChatGPT, download the World Spec — a complete technical reference designed to be fed to AI tools.
+If you'd rather work in Claude Code, Cursor, or ChatGPT, download the World Spec — a complete technical reference designed to be fed to AI tools.
 Your AI reads the spec, you describe what you want, and it generates a valid world schema you can import.

 Download the World Spec